lounges/DiscordWeatherBot/README.md

 A simple chat bot for Discord which queries Weather Underground and returns the weather for the specified postal code.

-NOTE: This codebase does not include an api key for Weather Underground.
-You must sign up for a key here: https://www.wunderground.com/weather/api/ and create a file called "Api.Key" which contains the key.
+NOTE: This codebase does not include api keys for Weather Underground or Discord.
+After obtaining them you must put them in embedded resources named: discord.key weather.key